Skip to main content

 * On July 4, 2024, Mr. Kim Hyung-suk, the godfather of K-pop and one of Korea’s leading composers and producers, gave a lecture and interview at an event hosted by the Faculty of Music at Oxford University.
 Here, I will post a series of interviews based on the Korean summary of Mr. Kim’s interview, with some of my commentary.

-** I am especially grateful to Ms. Jieun Kiaer, a professor at the Faculty of Asian and Middle Eastern Studies, for arranging and hosting this lecture and interview.
+** I am incredibly grateful to Ms. Jieun Kiaer, a professor at the Faculty of Asian and Middle Eastern Studies, for arranging and hosting this lecture and interview.

 Question #1.
-It's amazing how music from South Korea, a country on the fringes of Asia, has become so popular globally.
+It’s incredible how music from South Korea, a country on the fringes of Asia, has become so popular globally.
 How was K-pop born?
 (A brief history of K-pop)

 Answer #1.